Tinram/CChat/ReadMe.md

 + Lightweight (45kB).
 + All data encrypted by the browser's JavaScript.
-+ POST AJAX used to avoid GET data being recorded in server logs.
++ POST AJAX used (GET AJAX data would be recorded in server logs).
 + Coded to PHP 5.3 and using legacy JavaScript event handlers for maximum server-client compatibility.

 ## Encryption

 + SHA-256-hashed key.
-+ Blowfish cipher in CBC-mode (base64 display is an overlay on binary-encrypted data).
++ Blowfish cipher in CBC-mode (base64 display overlays binary-encrypted data).
 + Messages stored encrypted in the database.

 The Blowfish block cipher is simple, strong, and fast.
 Its speed is ideal for JavaScript implementation.